High School High Tech Youth Program

 Meet Our High School High Tech Ambassadors

-The Able Trust has launched the High School High Tech Ambassador program for high school seniors interested in strengthening their workforce readiness skills and becoming more involved in their communities.
+The Able Trust selected three High School High Tech Ambassadors from high school seniors interested in strengthening their communication skills and becoming more involved in their communities.

-Watch the video and hear our High School High Tech student ambassadors talk about the benefits of participating.
-Learn more about them by visiting the High School High Tech Ambassadors webpage.
+Watch the video and hear our High School High Tech ambassadors talk about the benefits of participating.

 High School High Tech Success Stories